Note that these rules were correct as at 17th June 2015.

 This website has been developed to supplement the information provided by the University of Queensland online – however, if there is any discrepancy, the advice and guidance provided directly by the University of Queensland shall take precedence.

-The object of the scholarship is to enable graduates in Engineering of Queensland universities to obtain special experience aboard in aspects of the electricity supply industry so that the industry in Australia may benefit by the knowledge and experience thus gained by them.
+- The object of the scholarship is to enable engineering graduates of Queensland universities to obtain special experience abroad in aspects of the electricity supply industry so the industry in Australia may benefit by the knowledge and experience thus gained by them.

-The scholarship shall be tenable for a period of not less than 9 months and not more than 18 months, in accordance with program approved by the Advisory Committee, and an award shall be made every 3 years.
-The value of the award shall be at least AU$2700 per month and this amount will be reviewed through the period of the scholarship.
+- The scholarship shall be tenable for a period of not less than 9 months and not more than 18 months, subject to agreement between the scholar and the scholar’s employer, in accordance with a program approved by the Advisory Committee.
+An award shall be made every 2 years.
+The value of the award shall be AU$3,500 per month.

-The scholarship shall be awarded by the Senate on the recommendation of an Advisory Committee consisting of representatives of the following sectors of Queensland’s electricity supply industry and The University of Queensland:
+- The scholarship shall be awarded by the University of Queensland on the recommendation of an Advisory Committee consisting of representatives of the following sectors of Queensland’s electricity supply industry and The University of Queensland

 - Electricity distribution

 - School of Information Technology and Electrical Engineering

 - E.S.
 Cornwall Industry Scholarships shall be on similar terms and the duration and value of the award shall be agreed with the scholar’s employer together with the final agreed work program.

 - A candidate shall be an engineering graduate from a Queensland university.
 In making the award, consideration shall be given to the work of the candidate during the university course, a general capacity for benefitting by overseas experience, and the nature of the proposed program of work.
 Preference will be given to candidates with 3 to 5 years work experience.

 - The scholar shall pursue outside Australia, a program of work approved by the Advisory Committee, and the Advisory Committee will, if the scholar so desires, assist him/her in preparing his/her program.
 The work should ordinarily consist of either: